Alzarath/Booru-Cogs/README.md

 - `[p]pony [tags...]` fetches the latest image with the entered tags
 - `[p]ponyr [tags...]` fetches a random image, optionally with the entered tags
 - `[p]ponyfilter [option]` is used to adjust filter options
-  - `list` display all the tags from the current server's filter list
+  - `list` display all the tags from the active server's filter list
-  - `add [tag]`¹ adds a tag to the current server's filter list
+  - `add [tag]`¹ adds a tag to the active server's filter list
-  - `del [tag]`¹ deletes a tag from the current server's filter list
+  - `del [tag]`¹ deletes a tag from the active server's filter list
-  - `del`¹ deletes the current server's filter list, making them use the default
+  - `del`¹ deletes the active server's filter list, making them use the default
 - `[p]ponyset [option]` is used to adjust cog settings
   - `maxfilters [number]`² sets the maximum tags allowed in the cog's filter list per server
+  - `verbose`¹ toggles a verbose mode which displays more info in an embed

 ### Annotations